KevinLiTian/FORECASTLES/README.md

 ## ACKNOWLEDGEMENTS

-These were developed as part of RBC Borealis AI - Let's Solve It Mentorship Programme.
+This project was developed as part of RBC Borealis AI - Let's Solve It Mentorship Programme.